Racism scandal hits French stars Ousmane Dembele and Antoine Griezmann | DW | 04.07.2021

 Over the course of the weekend, a video of Antoine Griezmann and Ousmane Dembele started circulating on social networks.
 In it, the two FC Barcelona players mock Asians, but it is unclear when the video originated.

-In the wake of France’s elimination in the Round of 16 penalty shootout against Switzerland , this news follows reports of major internal discord amongst Didier Deschamps’ squad involving Kylian Mbappe, Adrien Rabiot and Griezmann.
+The news comes in the wake of France’s elimination in the round of 16 penalty shootout against Switzerland and follows reports of major internal discord within Didier Deschamps’ squad involving Kylian Mbappe, Adrien Rabiot and Griezmann.

 Now one of their World Cup heroes turned Euro 2020 flops, finds himself in hot water following even more serious allegations.
 The trigger is a video circulating on social networks which features Griezmann and was reportedly recorded by Dembele.